aidanlah/CodeNection-2025/README.md

 ## 🔑 Core features

-SOS Button: Instantly alert your emergency contacts with your live location
+- Hazard Reporting & Map View: Submit and view nearby hazards in real-time.

-Hazard Reporting & Map View: Submit and view nearby hazards in real-time.
+- Walk With Me: Match with a trusted buddy to walk with you

-Walk With Me: Match with a trusted buddy to walk with you
+- SOS Button: Instantly alert your emergency contacts with your live location

 ### ⚠️ Hazard Reporting